jan-bogaerts/mark/src/markdownCode.md

     ```

 ### position-tracking service
-- the position-tracking service is a global singleton object responsible for tracking the text-fragment that the user is currently working on.
+- the position-tracking service is a global singleton object responsible for tracking the text-fragment and transformer that the user is currently working on / with.
 - The service keeps track of:
   - the currently selected line nr
   - the text-fragment related to the currently selected line.
 This is an object that can be assigned (property: activeFragment).
 When this value changes, an event needs to be raised so that other parts of the application can move to the new active fragment.